 - Concert: 8=8=Les Joueurs de cartes

-Here is the official 8=8 press kit, along with some photos Colette Stanley took of the concert last October in Marseille:
+Here are some photos Colette Stanley took of the event: